tbric123/shapesandcolours/README.md

-# shapesandcolours
+# Shapes and Colours
 A basic game for learning about colours and shapes.
+Created in order to practice developing web apps using React.